Dried mango

-The mango fruit is commonly dried and eaten as a snack.
+Dried mango is a preserved fruit product made by removing moisture from fresh mango slices through drying methods such as sun-drying or dehydration.
+It has a chewy texture and concentrated sweetness, often with a slightly tangy flavor.
+Dried mango is commonly consumed as a snack and may be sold plain or with added sugar, sulfur dioxide (for preservation), or spices.
+It is valued for its long shelf life and nutritional content, including fiber and vitamins.

 Process

 Before the drying process begins, the mango that has been sliced will usually have moisture on the surface.
 Hot air drying is a major method of processing agricultural and sideline products, its principle being that hot air is flowing into the chamber to heat the material and speed up the flow of air so that the water drains away quickly and lets the mango slices dry.
 In the drying process, warm air that has little moisture will be used to pick up the moisture on the surface of the sliced mango.
 As the water on the surface is being evaporated, the water from inside the mango is also being drawn out to the surface to replace the lost moisture.
 The process of water being drawn out from the center of the material to the surface is called diffusion.
 Then the moisture will also be taken away by the warm air.
 As moisture is being drawn out to the surface, moisture on the surface will be less visible until it reached a point where the surface will no longer look wet.
 The rate of moisture removal will also be slower as time goes on.
 As moisture is being drained out of the mango, its cellular structure will begin to break down, causing the mango to shrink.
 At high temperature, moisture can be drawn out too quickly that a thick hard layer is formed in the surface of the mango.
 The thick layer will trap moisture inside the mango, making it difficult to entirely dehydrate the mango.
 This phenomenon of developing hard skin-like outer layer is called case-hardening.

 Case hardening is the result of a large amount of heat dehydrated production, which hardens the exterior of the fruit or vegetable, making it difficult to avoid moisture crumb.
 The food dried at a very high temperature, the outer surface will harden, preventing moisture from escaping through the center of the slice.
 The food shrinks when it dries, so fine hemp should be used for small fruits.
 This results in the fruit center remaining moist and then being prone to spoilage during storage.